pratima-x-val/pratima-x-val/README.md

 ### PROJECTS

 **[ClientFlow CRM](https://github.com/pratima-x-val/ClientFlow-CRM)**

-A full-stack CRM built solo with Laravel and MySQL, covering client management, task tracking, and workflow automation end-to-end.
-Built as my capstone project, taking it from a simple student-management CRUD app to a fully functional CRM with a working sales pipeline and reporting features.
+A full-stack CRM built solo with Laravel and MySQL — designed to handle real client management workflows end-to-end, not just a demo app.

+**What it does:**
+- Tracks clients through a complete sales pipeline — lead → quotation → follow-up → won/lost
+- Task management with assignment, due dates, and status tracking per client
+- Automated workflow triggers to cut down manual follow-up work
+- Clean reporting dashboard to see pipeline health at a glance

+**What makes it different:**
+Most beginner CRM projects are basic CRUD apps (add/edit/delete a client record).
+ClientFlow goes further — it models an actual sales funnel with stage-based tracking, automates repetitive tasks instead of just storing data, and was built from a real operational need rather than as a tutorial clone.
+Started as a simple student-management system, evolved into a genuinely usable CRM through iterative feature builds.

+**Stack:** Laravel · MySQL · JavaScript · Blade

 <!-- More projects coming soon -->